lealvjo/asset_behave_api/README.md

     QA: Wheel pointing to test environment

     behave.ini and equivalent to classRunner() of java  :)

-#Installing external packages

-    Text file, containing a list of items / packages to be installed during pip install.

-    - [x] Open a terminal at the root where the requirements.txt file is located
-    - [x] Type: pip install -r requirements.txt

-    To check what has been installed

-    - [x] Type: pip list

-    ***The application is at the root /app_b

 #To generate a new installable package setup.py

     Setup.py is a python file, which usually informs you that the module / package you are about to install has been packaged and distributed with Distutils,